go-outside-labs/flask/README.md

 Neat Examples on Python and Flask
 ========================================================

+Applications you find here:

 Python:
 ------

-    * Useful snippets (a library with a selection of useful stuff)
+    * Useful snippets: a library with a selection of useful stuff, including benchmarking, testing, and other minor things.

     * b3g git-like Version Control